OCamlverse/ocamlverse.github.io/content/missing_pieces.md

 tags: [ecosystem]
 ---

-# Missing Pieces in the Ecosystem
+# Missing Pieces in the OCaml Ecosystem

 This page details the things most lacking in the current ecosystem.
 If you're looking to contribute to OCaml but not sure where to focus